Sideward contact tracing and the control of epidemics in large gatherings: Acknowledgements

 \section{Acknowledgements}

 We warmly thank the Operative Unit "Technological Systems and Infrastructures" of the University of Parma and in particular A. Barontini, F. Russo and C. Valenti for the constant support in data elaboration.
 We also thank M. Mamei for very useful discussions and suggestions.
-R.B., A.G. and A.V. acknowledge support from the EU-PON Project POR FSE Emilia Romagna 2018/2020 Objective 10.